 Twitter as a platform is pretty neat.
-Twitter as a company sucks.
+Twitter as a company… has its problems.

-A while back they started blasting ads into my timeline, which is something I’m really not here for.
+A while back they started showing ads into my timeline, which is something I’m really not here for.
 I would gladly pay a fee not to have that because I love the platform, but y’know.
-Corporate bullshit etc. 🙄
+Corporate bullshit 🙄

 So I’ve been taking it out on the advertisers audacious enough to target me, by blocking them.
 Apple?
 Blocked.
 Amazon?
 Blocked.
 Intel?
 You betcha you’re gonna git blocked.